opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

         + Children are 2-14 years old
         + Infants and children can only travel with an adult
         + We don't allow for overbooking
+    * Translating rules into examples
+        - Add a new scenario for each rule - e.g. don't allow over booking
+            + "And the flight should be no longer available..."
 ## Migrating to Symfony one route at a time (Steve Winter)

 ## Closing Keynote: The fabulous World of Emojis and other Unicode symbols (Nicolas Grekas)